Megaexoplanet/D3_challenge/README.md

 Scope:

 The data source was based on the 2014 ACS 1 year estimates.
 The current data set includes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."
 This data was used to create a dynamic graph with obesity, smokers, and lack of healthcare on the Y-axis.
 Poverty, age, and household income was graphed on the x-axis, respectively.
 The created graph gave us the functionality of clicking on which Y-axis or X-axis variables that we wanted to compare.
 When the X-axis and Y-axis variables are selected than the graph displays each state.
 This shows where each state measures for the given two variables.
+Also, it has the functionality of when a state is selected toolpit diplays the exact value for both given variables for each state.